 To Have and to Hold

 Tyrel returned to Idaho fully determined to go back to the Philippines.
-He took on extra hours as a trails- and bridge-builder at area state parks, saving every dollar he could in order to visit Joana during the holiday season.
+He accepted extra hours at work as a trails- and bridge-builder at state parks, saving every dollar he could in order to visit Joana during the holiday season.
 This time he stayed for a month.

 At last he was ready to pop the big question.
 Speaking in the Tagalog language, he asked her dad for permission to marry the girl of his dreams.